DanielShuey/stronger-together/README.md

 ##Setup
-> Will be updated to NPM when I'm satisfied with it
+Will be updated to NPM when I'm satisfied with it

+> Use this if you hate monkey patches

 `require('stronger-together.js').load()`

-> *Patch all objects (don't need to extend Traitable)*
+> *Patch all objects (so you don't need to extend Traitable)*

 `require('stronger-together.js').patch()`